-Increase patient payments to help offset increased costs of IPC practices
+Increase patient payments to help offset increased costs of IPC practices.

-Participate in educational campaigns to support current preventive measures and treatments
+Participate in educational campaigns to support current preventive measures and treatments.

-E. Public Health
+Public Health

-- Communicate up-to-date preventative guidelines to other public health agencies, health delivery systems, providers, and patients as appropriate. - Expand access to vaccines and ensure efficient roll-out of vaccine programs. - Align/coordinate communication efforts between state- and local- public health - Consider hiring staff to maintain communication and coordination efforts including alignment with other public health agencies and providing information to the public - Include local voices from patients and physicians when developing guidelines and revise guidance based on community input. - Provide technical assistance and education in a non-regulatory process to outpatient health facilities. - Technical assistance programs include the Department of Health Infection Control Assessment and Response (ICAR) program and the Labor and Industries Consultation Program.
+- Communicate up-to-date preventative guidelines to other public health agencies, health delivery systems, providers, and patients as appropriate. - Expand access to vaccines and ensure efficient and equitable roll-out of vaccine programs. - Align/coordinate communication efforts between state- and local- public health. - Consider hiring staff to maintain communication and coordination efforts including alignment with other public health agencies and providing information to the public through multiple domains to allow equitable distribution. - Consider local voices from community members and physicians to adapt guidelines to address the needs of impacted communities. - Provide technical assistance and education in a non-regulatory process to outpatient health facilities. - Technical assistance programs include the Department of Health Infection Control Assessment and Response (ICAR) program and the Labor and Industries Consultation Program.